Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 138. **Good things ahead!**
-- DAY: , i woke up, went to the mall, went to
+- DAY: Wednesday, Showered, went to the mass and pa didn't even greet the people

 gotta lock in in nsbe, hopefully